laurenceWalton/EquationSolver/README.md

 ### 3. Install Flask

-With the virtual environment activated, install Flask:
+With the virtual environment activated, install Flask and OpenAI API:

 ```
-pip install Flask
+pip install Flask openai
 ```

 ### 4. Run the application